About Pánfila

 Among men who engage in domestic violence, a study found that 61 percent had histories of head injury.
 A follow-up study found that an overwhelming majority, 93 percent, of head-injured domestic violence abusers had endured their head injury prior to the first occurrence of marital abuse, with 74 percent of these men receiving the head injury before the age of 16.

-Thus, domestic violence intensifies the impact of TBI as a healthcare epidemic.
+Thus, domestic violence intensifies the impact of TBI and head trauma as a healthcare epidemic.
 However, this is just the tip of the iceberg as these low numbers do not account for 70 percent of DV cases that go unreported.

 We are way past due for a serious national and global conversation to address this silent and unrecognized epidemic, potentially pandemic.